itspatmorgan/unknown-arts-ai/content/artifacts/writing-editor/index.md

 ## How I Use It
 As mentioned, I use this prompt to power a Claude Project that supports my writing process.
 It acts as a collaborative editor who helps me iteratively improve my work.

-## Required Knowledge Context
+## Knowledge Context
-This prompt requires some knowledge context:
 - An understanding of the user's writing style and preferences as specified in the prompt.
 - The user's current draft of the writing task at hand.
 - It also benefits from including writing samples as examples in the context window.

 ## Prompt
-{{% include-resource "content/artifacts/claude-writing-editor/writing-editor-prompt.md" %}}
+{{% include-resource "content/artifacts/writing-editor/writing-editor-prompt.md" %}}